Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 # Mission Card Creation Guidelines

+## Introduction

+Quantum Nexus is a trading card game that adheres to the following tenants of design.

+1. Cards will never cross the table to an opponent's side.
+Every player will always be in full possession of their cards.

+2. No randomness, ever.
+There will never be any randomness except for the card shuffle.
+There will never be dice rolls, coin flips, or card flips.
+The only exception is when the first player is selected through card flips at the start.

+3. There are no health points, defense is not a measure of health and a player should not have to book keep health on their units.

 ## Domain Points

 - Each mission card is associated with one or more domains: Technology, Magic, Psionics, and Divinity.